-Creating a recruitment process will be fundamental to decrease staff turnover.
+Creating a recruitment process will be fundamental to decreasing staff turnover.
 This is a chance to invest in employees who value your time as much as you do, theirs.
-Run the background check, have two follow up interviews, let folks chat with other members of your organization.
+Run the background check, have two follow-up interviews, and let folks chat with other members of your organization.

 This will give you a read on whether they’d be a good fit for the team.
 If they’re not blending in and asking questions, it may be a sign that they need extra support.
 Guide them through the process of introduction and company mission.

 Something as simple as a vehicle safety test where potential hires write in their thoughts on “if/then” situations would help dial in the type of folks you want behind the wheel.
 These people represent your business.
 If you’re connected to your model and you value what you are distributing, you know that there are no shortcuts here.

 If someone has a history of accidents, it’s okay to have a transparent conversation about what happened.
 Especially if that person is a hard worker and has clearly experienced growth from that time.
 Everyone is human, and everyone makes mistakes.

 How you move forward from those experiences sets you apart from the average person.
 Anyone who’s turned their life around can attest to that.

 The more documentation potential hires are willing to give you, the better.
 Take the letter of recommendation.
 Call the references and give the ole Google search bar a spin.
 If you take the time to weed out people who don’t fit the role expectations, you’re saving yourself time and money in the long run.